garronej/evt/README.md

 name to use a transformative matcher.

-``waitFor`` and ``attachOnce`` combined with matcher address the main shortcoming of EventEmitter allowing us to asynchronously wait for the next shape that is a circle for example.
+``waitFor`` and ``attachOnce`` combined with matcher address the main shortcoming of EventEmitter allowing us to asynchronously wait for the next shape that is a circle, for example.

 ```typescript
 import { Evt } from "ts-evt";